Viscount Rochdale Family Coat of Arms

 Supporters

-Supporters: refers to animals which are placed as supports on either side of the shield
+Supporters refer to animals placed as supports on either side of the shield.

-Ram: is often depicted in both the arms of the both the English and the French
+Ram is often depicted in the arms of both the English and the French

 Or charged on the shoulder: charged signifies resting on